s-manguy/projects/data-visualization/fcc-04-choroplethmap-RWD/README.md

 You can build your project by using this CodePen template and clicking Save to create your own pen.
 Or you can use this CDN link to run the tests in any environment you like: https://cdn.freecodecamp.org/testable-projects-fcc/v1/bundle.js

 Once you're done, submit the URL to your working project with all its tests passing.

+## The way I worked
+* I have added a table for accessibility.
+* The tooltips are hidden for smartphone, Iphone and Ipad users because the countries cannot be selected by the finger.
+* The general view is provided by the map.
+* The details are provided by the table.

+## Result
+Have a look at the [codepen](https://codepen.io/s-manguy/full/jOBajye) realised on 2021/05/31 to obtain the certification.

+**HAVE A LOOK TO THE RWD VERSION [codepen](https://codepen.io/s-manguy/full/mdmggav) CORRESPONDING TO THE BELOW CODE created on 2021/08/.**